openenclave/openenclave/new_platforms/docs/ta_debugging_wsl.md

 and rebuild the Buildroot output, you will run into this issue again.
 However, that is never required for the purposes of debugging TAs.
 In general, therefore, this is a one-time fix.

+The Windows Defender Firewall might prompt for permission to allow incoming connections to various Linux programs as the build proceeds.
+None of these programs require accepting remote requests, so you can safely click "Cancel" to block all incoming connections.
+Just as with XMing, local connections are not affected.